-Successful applicants will be notified of their results and will be advised that a Grant Agreement will issue in due course.
+Successful applicants will be notified of their results and will be advised of the next set of steps required to finalise the grant agreement.

 3.7 Grant Agreement

 Successful applicants will be issued a Grant Agreement, which should be reviewed carefully before signing and returning, as it will contain full terms and conditions of the grant funding, including monitoring and auditing provisions.